Monarchy of Fiji

-The monarchy of Fiji arose in the 19th century, when native ruler Seru Epenisa Cakobau consolidated control of the Fijian Islands in 1871 and declared himself king, or paramount chief, of Fiji (Tui Viti).
+The monarchy of Fiji emerged in the 19th century, when native ruler Seru Epenisa Cakobau consolidated control of the Fijian Islands in 1871 and declared himself king, or paramount chief, of Fiji (Tui Viti).
 Three years later, he voluntarily ceded sovereignty of the islands to Britain, making Fiji a crown colony within the British Empire.

 Fiji was ceded to Britain on 10 October 1874.
 The capital was formally established at Levuka on the island of Ovalau.
-Levuka was proclaimed Fiji's first town in 1877 but soon after it was decided to move the capital to Suva.
-In 1879, in order to meet its labour needs, indentured labourers from India were brought to Fiji.
-The first lot arrived at Levuka on 14 May 1878.
+Levuka was proclaimed Fiji's first town in 1877, but soon after, it was decided to move the capital to Suva.
+In 1879, in order to meet labour needs, indentured labourers from India were brought to Fiji.
+The first lot arrived at Levuka on 14 May 1879.

-On 10 October 1970, and after nearly a century of British rule, Fiji became a Commonwealth realm—an independent state within the Commonwealth of Nations with Elizabeth II as Queen of Fiji and head of state—with the official title of Dominion of Fiji.
-Following two military coups in 1987, led by Lieutenant-Colonel Sitiveni Rabuka, Fiji became a republic.
+On 10 October 1970, after nearly a century of British rule, Fiji became a Commonwealth realm — an independent state within the Commonwealth of Nations — with Elizabeth II as Queen of Fiji.
+The country gained the official title Dominion of Fiji.
+Following two military coups in 1987, led by Lieutenant-Colonel Sitiveni Rabuka, Fiji became a republic with Rabuka as President.

 The Great Council of Chiefs continued to recognise Elizabeth II as Tui Viti, or the traditional Queen of Fiji, notwithstanding Fiji's status as a Commonwealth republic.
 The position was not constitutional, nor otherwise legal in nature.
 The Council was disestablished in 2012, before being re-established in 2023.
 Elizabeth II did not use the title, nor did the Fijian government recognise it.

-The potential for the official reinstatement of the Crown in Fiji has been left open by Fijian leaders.
+The Crown continues to play a cultural role in Fiji; the country's motto translates to "Fear God and honour the King" (or Queen, monarch depending).
+The potential for the official reinstatement of the Crown in Fiji has even been left open by Fijian leaders.